 Faversham to Wye with the Augustine Camino

 The longest walk of the week was thirteen miles of pilgrimage from Faversham to Wye led by the Augustine Camino.
 Walkers unplugged and got to know each other as they journeyed through the Kent Downs.
 They were welcomed at St Gregory and St Martin Church joining the Pilgrims Feast with songs from Guy Hayward, co-founder of the British Pilgrimage Trust.
 Thanks to CommunityAd and Dave McKenna for sharing this short video of the walk and songs.

-Thanks also to the outstanding local Kent eateries and breweries who hosted Pilgrims Menus and donated their fine local produce Shepherd Neame, Perry Court Farm, Wye Bakery, Wye Coffeeshop & Kitchen, Wye Butchers, The Tickled Trout, The Wife of Bath, The Kings Head, The New Flying HorsePub, The Barber’s Arms, Hogs Back Brewery, Goody Ales.
+Thanks also to the outstanding local Kent eateries and breweries who hosted Pilgrims Menus and donated their fine local produce; Shepherd Neame, Perry Court Farm, Wye Bakery, Wye Coffeeshop & Kitchen, Wye Butchers, The Tickled Trout, The Wife of Bath, The Kings Head, The New Flying HorsePub, The Barber’s Arms, Hogs Back Brewery, and Goody Ales.